Shegox/Warcontact_Mangement_System/README.md

-# Warcontact_Mangement_System
+# Warcontact Mangement System
-Tool for mangement of scout alts for highsec wars using eve sso and crest api
+Tool for mangement of scout alts for highsec wars using EvE SSO and Crest api

 #Features
 - Checking of active and declared wars hourly